kmontag/modeStep/README.md

 ### Live

 - Clone or download this repo and place it in your Live User Library under the `Remote Scripts/` directory.
+If you download it directly, make sure to change the folder name from `modeStep-main` to `modeStep` (or anything without a hyphen).
-- (Re)start Live, and go to `Link / Tempo / MIDI` in Preferences.
+- (Re)start Live, and go to `Link, Tempo & MIDI` in Preferences.
-- Choose `modeStep` as one of your control surfaces, and select `SSCOM (Port 1)` for the Input and Output.
+- Choose `modeStep` as one of your control surfaces, and select the main SoftStep port (generally `SoftStep (Control Surface)` or `SoftStep`) for the Input and Output.
+- Ensure the `Remote` checkbox for the selected MIDI port is enabled under the `Input Ports` and `Output Ports` sections.

 ### SoftStep 2

 No presets or special configuration are required on the SoftStep.
-The controller will be placed into hosted mode.
+Make sure your device firmware is up to date (v2.0.3 or greater).

 ## Intro